37 easy face painting ideas for kids

 When applying paint, it’s best that the skin is clean and dry, and you won’t want to forget some hair accessories to keep those loose strands from falling in front of their face!
 Sponges are good for large parts of paint, while brushes work for smaller or more intricate areas.
 If you use a sponge, make sure to wet it, then squeeze out excess water as it works well when damp.
 Most face paints are water-based so can be easily washed off with ordinary soap and water; baby wipes are also a good option for when access to a sink is limited.

 There are also some great cosmetic glitter and confetti packs out there if you want to add a little sparkle to your designs (like this one from Sinoeem, £12.99 Amazon).
 We hope you have a good time recreating these ideas but remember, it’s recommended to always do a patch test before applying your designs, just to be on the safe side.
+These face painting ideas are perfect for children's parties (use our how to make balloon animals for beginners guide to learn an extra party trick) or fancy dress parties.

 Best face paint kits for beginners